Spjak/DungeonsAndMarkdown/README.md

 `Dungeons & Markdown: Preview` opens a live preview window.

 `Dungeons & Markdown: Generate HTML` generates a plain HTML file with the same name as the currently open Markdown file.
-This can be opened in browser for printing to PDF or other export formats.
+This can be opened in a browser for printing to PDF or exported to other formats.

+### Snippets

+More than 30 snippets are included, providing easy access to the extended Markdown syntax implemented by Homebrewery V3.

+The snippets can be accessed with `CTRL+Space` (or any custom auto-complete hotkeys) when editing Markdown documents.
+All snippets are prefixed with `dnm-`, e.g. `dnm-class-table`

+Details on the full list of snippets and examples of their effects, can be found on the Dungeons & Markdown [homepage](https://dungeonsandmarkdown.spjak.com)

 ## Known issues
 * Images and external links may not render properly in the preview, due to sandbox limitations.